CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 - You can practice editing the metadata sheet and viewing changes live with the **Refresh metadata** option.

 {:.alert .alert-yellow}
-Sometimes you will not see your metadata edits right away!
+**Note:** Sometimes you will not see your metadata edits right away!
 It may take a minute or two for the servers storing the data to update.

 ## 5. Share your test site via URL.